Frequently Asked Questions

 Q: Does ZRTP work with the Asterisk PBX?
 What about IAX?

 A: ZRTP has been successfully integrated into Asterisk, an open source PBX server from Digium.
-This modified version of Asterisk supports ZRTP in SIP/RTP calls, and we are working with Digium to make it available in their Asterisk products.
+This modified version of Asterisk supports ZRTP in SIP/RTP calls.
+ZRTP has protocol features specially designed to allow a PBX to act as a trusted man-in-the-middle.
 For more information on ZRTP support for Asterisk SIP/RTP calls, see our Asterisk support page.
 However, ZRTP and IAX (Inter-Asterisk eXchange protocol) are not well suited for each other in their present forms.
-Perhaps I'll have a look at IAX more closely to see what can be done to improve its security.

 Q: Can ZRTP be used with H.323 or other signaling protocols?

-A: Yes, ZRTP can be used with any signaling protocol, including SIP, H.323, MGCP, Jingle, and Peer-to-Peer SIP (which I think is coolest of all).
+A: Yes, ZRTP can be used with any signaling protocol, including SIP, H.323, MGCP, Jingle, and Peer-to-peer SIP.
+The XMPP Standards Foundation has a protocol extension for "Use of ZRTP in Jingle RTP Sessions", XEP-0262.
 ZRTP is independent of the signaling layer, because it does all its key negotiations in the media stream.
-In fact, Zfone now encrypts calls made with the Google Talk VoIP client, which uses Jingle for signaling instead of SIP (but only when Google Talk is using RTP for its media stream).
+In fact, Zfone now encrypts calls made with the Google Talk VoIP client, which uses Jingle for signaling instead of SIP.
 ZRTP is the only VoIP encryption protocol with this much flexibility.

 Q: Which platforms do you support?

 A: Zfone runs on Windows XP and Vista, both 32-bit and 64-bit versions.
-Zfone also runs on Linux and Mac OS X. Zfone will encrypt audio and video for Apple iChat calls on Mac OS X (Tiger and Leopard), but not file transfers, text chat, or remote desktop control.
-Zfone has been tested with these VoIP clients: X-Lite, Gizmo, XMeeting, and SJphone.
+Zfone also runs on Linux and Mac OS X. Zfone will encrypt audio and video for Apple iChat calls on Mac OS X (Leopard), but not file transfers, text chat, or remote desktop control.
+Zfone has been tested with these VoIP clients: X-Lite, Gizmo (audio, no video yet), XMeeting, Yahoo Messenger's VoIP client (for audio), Magic Jack, and SJphone.
 It does not work with Skype.
+Note that Gizmo's VBR codec creates some security vulnerabilities that Zfone cannot fix.

 Q: Isn't it a protocol layer violation to do the key management in the media instead of in the signaling?